 Daniele's research mainly focuses on the macroeconomic processes of financialization, financial innovation, and economic history.
 His research has been published in Cambridge Journal of Economics, Socio-economic Review, Journal of Post Keynesian Economics, Macroeconomic Dynamics, and the International Journal of political Economy.

-Daniele provided peer-reviews for Cambridge Journal of Economics, Socio-Economic Review, Review of Political Economy, International Small Business Journal, Journal of Economic Behaviour and Organization, PSL Quarterly Review, Moneta e Credito, Organization and Markets in Emerging Economies, and Routledge Book Series.
+Daniele provided peer-reviews for Cambridge Journal of Economics, Socio-Economic Review, Development and Change, Review of Political Economy, International Small Business Journal, Journal of Economic Behaviour and Organization, North American Journal of Economics and Finance, International Review of Economics and Finance, PSL Quarterly Review, Moneta e Credito, Organization and Markets in Emerging Economies, Sustainability, and Routledge Book Series.

-Daniele is am a member of the committee of the Post Keynesian Economics Society (2018-present), member of the Open Political Economy Group (2016-present), and Alumni of the Greenwich Political Economy Research Centre (2016-present).
+Daniele is am a member of the committee of the Post Keynesian Economics Society (2018-present), member of the Open Political Economy Group (2016-present), and Alumni of the Greenwich Political Economy Research Centre.